5 Essential Water Safety Tips to Prevent Drowning and Stay Safe

 The World Health Organization indicates there are 320,000 annual drowning deaths worldwide.
 This statistic positions drowning as the world’s number three cause of unintentional death.
 The good news is that people can potentially prevent drowning by learning to swim proficiently, being aware of the danger, and always following water-safe protocols.

-A dangerous misconception is that the average person likens drowning to what they see on screen – frantic thrashing arms, loud screaming and waving are common depictions.
+A dangerous misconception is that the average person likens drowning to what they see on screen – frantic thrashing arms, loud screaming, and waving are common depictions.
 There is a massive difference between how movie directors depict a drowning person and how it happens in reality.
 This ignorance has led to slow or no response to emergencies.
-A drowning person is silent, as they have no spare air for screaming.
+A drowning person is silent, with no spare air for screaming.
 They may frantically ‘climb the ladder’ for a few seconds, but this can be easily overlooked.
-Often, they are exhausted and simply give up and slip under.
-You must learn the real signs of distress in the water and be prepared to respond or call for help quickly.
+Often, they are exhausted and give up and slip under.
+You must learn the signs of distress in the water and be prepared to respond or call for help quickly.
 Always remain vigilant and observant around water.

-Australia has nearly 60 000km of coastline and 1.2 million backyard pools, so a large proportion of the population has easy access to recreational swimming, boating, and boarding.
-It stands to reason that everyone should learn to swim to a high proficiency and become skilled in the vagaries of ocean swimming.
+Australia has nearly 60,000 km of coastline and 1.2 million backyard pools, so many people have easy access to recreational swimming, boating, and boarding.
+Everyone should learn to swim to a high proficiency and become skilled in the vagaries of ocean swimming.
 Ocean waves, wind, and rips require knowledge, training, and supported practice to swim safely.
-Vac Swim classes for children and adult swim lessons can improve pool swimming while joining the local surf club or tri-club can provide swimming knowledge in open water.
+Vac Swim classes for children and adult swim lessons can improve pool swimming, while joining the local surf club or tri-club can provide swimming knowledge in open water.

 Swimming in cold lakes, streams, or rivers.
 Sudden immersion in these cold-water environments is dangerous due to:

-1. Coldwater shock (CWS), which is an involuntary inhalation that frequently happens on jumping into cold water.
+1. Coldwater Shock (CWS): Coldwater shock (CWS) is an involuntary inhalation that frequently happens when jumping into cold water.
 If this big breath occurs when the victim’s head is underwater, the victim will not resurface.

 2. Heart attack from vasoconstriction of the blood vessels

-3. Hypothermia, which causes confusion to even the most experienced swimmer
+3. Hypothermia, which confuses even the most experienced swimmer

 Avoid unsafe behavior